lazd/gulp-replace/README.md

 The string to search for.

 #### replacement
-Type: `String`
+Type: `String` or `Function`

-The replacement string.
+The replacement string or function.
+If `replacement` is a function, it will be called once for each match and will be passed the string that is to be replaced.

 ### replace(regex, replace)